 For example, let’s say you recently went camping in the Rockies using a new all-in-one Swiss Army Shovel, and you want to tell your customers about how awesome it is.
 You could outright describe the shovel, how and why it worked so well, and link back to your store.
 Or, in understanding that creating a blog for your eCommerce site is to create a greater outreach to your potential and existing customers, incorporate the shovel into a recap of your camping adventure.
 Or, make a list of all the tasks the shovel can do and create a descriptive Listicle post.

-The point is, offer your post with a connection to your reader in order to describe and sell the product in question, as well as your brand.
+The point is, offer your post with a connection to your reader in order to describe and sell the product in question (without it sounding like you have written a product description), as well as your brand.
 Customers love connection to their favorite brands, and outright sales attempts do not have a high chance of converting into certified sales.
 Be creative and personal with your posts, and develop that connection with your customers.

 3. Do Not Neglect Layout